Aldia

 It is said that the mysterious character with the name An Diel sought the power to explain the secrets of the Undead in order to investigate the truth of life.

-Hood of an An Diel scholar.
+Hood of An Diel teachers.
 Thing worn by those of higher rank.

 Many wise men met up and created various secret ceremonies in An Diel.
 It isn’t known whether that was their true motive though.